 - CBCRP Research Priorities.
 Select "Community Impact of Breast Cancer" as the CBCRP priority issue that the research addresses. - CSO Research Type(s) and Sub-Type(s).
-Select corresponding CSO Type, and CSO Sub-Type(s) that best represent your project.

-- Subject Area(s).
+Select corresponding CSO Type, and CSO Sub-Type(s) that best represent your project. - Subject Area(s).
 See SmartSimple submission instructions for more details. - Focus Areas(s).
 See SmartSimple submission instructions for more details. - Research Demographics.
-For this Phase I Planning grant, enter the demographics of the community you will be working with.
-See the SmartSimple submission instructions for more details.
+Complete this table if the research project will involve human subjects.
+Enter the target demographics of the research participants that you propose to recruit.
+See the SmartSimple submission instructions for more details. - Milestones.
+See SmartSimple submission instructions for more details.